Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 15, Spell Sink.

-Your unnatural nature has evolved to rip apart the weave around you, you gain the following benefits:
+Your unnatural nature has evolved to rip apart the weave around you.

 * Your Bonus against Spells and other magical effects increases to +4.
 * Once per long rest you can gain the effects of an antimagic field as an action, these effects last for one hour.
 You can suppress these effects as a bonus action and release them again as a bonus action.
 The time while the effects are suppressed, still counts against the duration of the effect.